-The preferred method for generating the O&D lists for the flight search panel within airTRFX is to dynamically generate these lists based on valid routes searched within the customer’s internet booking engine (IBE).
+The secondary method for generating the O&D lists for the flight search panel within airTRFX is to dynamically generate these lists based on valid routes searched within the customer’s internet booking engine (IBE).
 Through this method, EveryMundo can verify the routes to ensure only destinations that are available for certain origins are displayed, improving the UX (if this is not already available in the customer’s search panel).
 With frequent updates, seasonal routes will automatically be added as they are available in the customer’s IBE, and removed as they are no longer searched.

 The list of Origins and Destinations are typically saved by language.
 Sometimes an airline has different data by market, in the same language.
 We need to be clear from the beginning how many languages will be covered and what will be the market by default for each language.